cchalmers/diagrams-dev/README.md

 git clone git@github.com:cchalmers/diagrams-dev --recursive
 ```

-To update the submodules you can run
+After cloning the repository, you also need to update the submodules by
+running

 ```
 git submodule update --init --recursive